Alioune96/Alioune96/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, My name is Alioune Diasse.
-Currently on an quest to be the best programmer i can be!
+Currently on the quest to be the best programmer i can be possible be!

     I'm looking to collaborate with like minded individuals who are on the same quest as me or can help me reach my goal.

-    Feel free to free out through github or aliounediasse1996@yahoo.com
+    Feel free to reach out through github or aliounediasse1996@yahoo.com

     Fun Facts:
         - Love anime